Building AI Systems: From RAG to Agents

 The Combined Approach

 Most production systems combine both techniques.
 Fine-tune the model on domain reasoning patterns and output formats.
 Use RAG to provide current, attributable knowledge at query time.
 The fine-tuned model knows how to reason about the domain.
-The RAG system provides what to reason about.8
+The RAG system provides what to reason about.8 This is compound context at the systems level: each retrieval enriches the reasoning layer, and the reasoning layer improves future retrieval.

 Part 2: When You Need Agents

 RAG and fine-tuning handle retrieval and reasoning.
 Neither handles orchestration: deciding whether a task needs one model call or twelve, when to spawn parallel workers, how to validate their outputs, and when to escalate to a human.
+I explore the foundational idea — that context is architecture — in a separate post, and my AGENTS.md patterns piece covers how to encode orchestration rules into agent configuration.

 I hit this wall building my blog quality infrastructure.
 I had 33 blog posts to evaluate, fix, and verify.
 A single model call per post wasn’t enough.
 Each post needed linting (12 modules), depth scoring (5 signals), readability analysis, citation verification, and LLM evaluation.
 Running these sequentially took too long.
 Running them in parallel without coordination produced conflicts and inconsistent results.